BerkeleyLearnVerify/Scenic/docs/options.rst

 .. option:: --2d

-	This option compiles the scenario in 2D compatibility mode.
+	Compile the scenario in :ref:`2D compatibility mode`.

+	The equivalent of this option for the Python API is the ``mode2D`` argument to `scenic.scenarioFromFile`.

 Dynamic Simulations
 -------------------